 "My connection to her has been strong my whole life.
 I always wondered what it was—the mystery of Joanne—this person that I never got to meet that was an absolute tornado of both love and tragedy," she recalled.

-Among the qualities the women have in common, Gaga noted their shared creativity and penchant for writing, poetry and crafting.
+Among the women's similarities, Gaga noted their mutual creativity and penchant for writing, poetry and crafting.
 "I have all of her heirlooms.
 She made a chessboard out of clothespins and emery boards that you file your nails with.
 She would make art and painting.
 She was someone that did needlepoint and she was a sweet girl that knitted for my Grandma.
 She worked with her hands," Gaga described.

 As her family still mourns Joanne's untimely death, Gaga continues to use her aunt as lifetime inspiration.
 "She was a powerful, beautiful force in my family's life and then it's like a beautiful light that just goes out, so I've always used the fact that she didn't get to live the rest of her life as a sense of strength and power within me that I have to go out and live the rest for her," she said.

-As an element of that goal, Gaga crafted the namesake album, which is packed with virtually every kind of sound from country to electronic, to get people grooving—together.
+As an element of that goal, Gaga crafted the namesake album, which is packed with all kinds of musical styles, to get people grooving—together.
 "That's what I want people to feel from Joanne, that you can go out and venture into new territory in your life and you can be vulnerable and you can connect more humanly with other people and you can do it in the name of those we left behind," she described.